Zapier has a free account for basic use. For heavy use, there are tiered pricing options.

-Step 2: Choose your Workable account
+2. Choose your Workable account

-Account: Select your Workable account from the first drop down menu.
+Account: Select your Workable account from the first drop-down menu.

 Most people will only see one account here, but if you’re recruiting for multiple companies using Workable, select the most relevant account for this integration.
 In the example above, the user is recruiting for a company called Big Elephant, so that has been selected.

-Position: In this example, we want new candidates for every position to create a message in our Slack #hiring channel—so we’ve left this blank.
+Job: In this example, we want new candidates for every position to create a message in our Slack #hiring channel—so we’ve left this blank.
 If you’d like to receive notifications for different roles in different channels you can set up multiple Zaps and use this filter to specify a different channel for each position.

 Stage: Leave this blank if you want updates for all new candidates (including ones you upload), or select ‘Applied’ if you only want alerts for people who apply normally.

-Click ‘Continue’ and Zapier will run a test to ensure that everything has been setup correctly.
+Click ‘Continue’ and Zapier will run a test to ensure that everything has been set up correctly.
 You’ll need at least one candidate in the ‘Sourced’ or ‘Applied’ stage of your Workable account.
 Click ‘Fetch & Continue’ to test it.

 When the test completes, click ‘Continue’.

-Step 3: Setup the Slack connection
+3. Setup the Slack connection

 Continuing in the process, search for the Slack app in Zapier, just like you did to find the Workable app in the previous step.